 Take psychiatric, social and medical histories, and evaluate mental status.

-Prescribe psychotropic medications, conduct regular assessments of therapeutic responses and side effects.
+Prescribe psychotropic medications and conduct regular assessments of therapeutic responses and side effects.

 Administer Intramuscular (IM) psychotropic medications.